Vdntrai/BigMart_SalesPred/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the (LICENSE){LICENSE} file for details.